aflag/algochallenges/c1/README.md

 colleagues that hate each other.
 Seeing how massive that spreadsheet really is, it occurred to you that the reason you were not let in to some of the juiciest gossips was because of the “wall of hate”.
 People who hate each other, don’t tend to share gossip.
-That means that, if everyone in a group of people hated the guts of everyone in another group, that could cause gossip bubbles.
+Also, contrary to love, hate is always mutual.
+So, bubbles can easily form, making gossip forever locked inside one group.

 Before taking action, you need to plan.
 You know you will need to make people talk to each other again, but how many?
 So, you set yourself to write an